drdrang/plabels/README.md

 The `ptlabels` script ("print tiny labels") prints to Avery 5167 labels.
 These are ½″×1¾″ labels that come 80 to a sheet—20 rows by 4 columns.
 They're usually called Return Address Labels, but I use them for all kinds of small things.

+The `palabels` script ("print address labels") prints to Avery 5164 labels.
+These are 3⅓″×4″ labels that come 6 to a sheet—3 rows by 2 columns.
+I use them for address labels on boxes and large envelopes.

 Using these scripts provides several advantages over using the template files that Avery provides:

 1. They don't require Microsoft Word.